fr3nd/msxhub-packages/README.md

 #### name

-The name of the package itself.
+The name of the package to be created.

 Restrictions:
 * Capital letters